 (d) Delete paragraph 1.4, Exceptions, without substitution.

-(e) In Section 2, References, add the following: When the term ANSI/NFPA 70-1984 is used, it shall mean the Indiana Electrical Code (675 IAC 17).
+(e) In Section 2, References, add substitute the language “NFPA 70-1984, National Electric Code with the following: When the term ANSI/NFPA 70-1984 is used, it shall mean the Indiana Electrical Code (675 IAC 17) in effect at the time of construction, installation, remodeling, or alteration of the equipment.

 (f) In Section 3, Definitions, add the following definitions: INDIANA ELECTRICAL CODE means the Electrical Code in effect in Indiana at the time of construction, installation, remodeling, or alteration of the equipment.

-(g) In paragraph 8.1, Acceptance and Annual Tests, delete the Note and the first sentence and insert the following:
+(g) (f) In paragraph 8.1, Acceptance and Annual Tests, delete the Note and the first sentence and insert the following:

 (A) On completion of the manlift installation, an acceptance test shall be performed by the owner, manufacturer, or installer (under no circumstances shall humans be used as weights for testing).
 The enforcement authority may require that these tests be conducted in the presence of a licensed inspector employed by the enforcement authority.
 If the enforcement authority chooses not to be present at these tests, these tests shall be conducted in the presence of a third party licensed inspector.
 The third party licensed inspector shall not be an employee of the elevator contractor that installed or altered the regulated lifting device or that is performing the required tests.
 The third party licensed inspector shall sign an attestation for each test that reads, "I hereby attest under penalty for perjury that: